 Introducing Sherlock

 A Study in Scarlet is the first of the four canonical Sherlock Holmes novels.
 It was published in Beeton’s Christmas Annual 1887 and attracted very little attention.
-Conan Doyle went on to write a sequel, The Sign of Four for Lippincott’s Monthly Magazine (1890), and then persuaded Strand magazine to take 13 short stories to appear monthly in 1890-91.
+Conan Doyle went on to write a sequel, The Sign of Four for Lippincott’s Monthly Magazine (1890), and then persuaded Strand magazine to take 13 short stories to appear monthly in 1890 to 1891.
 These stories are collected in The Adventures of Sherlock Holmes (1892).
-It was the stories which became popular and led to a further 13 being commissioned (collected as The Memoirs of Sherlock Holmes, 1894).
+It was the stories which became popular and led to a further 13 being commissioned (which were then collected as The Memoirs of Sherlock Holmes, 1894).

 Watson’s metafiction